cardano-foundation/CIPs/CIP-0085/README.md

 That means that significant performance gains are always compelling.

-#### 3. Creating and Analyzing Plutus Core Terms is Difficult
+#### 2. Creating and Analyzing Plutus Core Terms is Difficult

 As discussed above, both lifting and unlifting are currently very tricky or impossible.

+#### 3. Working with Data is Clumsy and Slow

+The `Data` type is used in many places as a representation of structured data:
+1. The script context is represented as `Data`
+2. Some language toolchains that target PLC use `Data` for all structured data, rather than Scott encoding or similar.

+However, working with `Data` is not very pleasant.
+Deconstructing a datatype encoded as `Data` requires multiple steps, each of which has to go through the builtins machinery, which imposes additional overhead.
+Our benchmarks show that this is very 3x slower even than Scott encoding datatypes.

 ## Specification

-This specification has two parts: firstly a change to Plutus Core, and secondly a change to the ledger interface to scripts for a new Plutus language version.

-### 1. Plutus Core Changes
+### Plutus Core Changes

 The following new term constructors are added to the Plutus Core language:[^typed-plutus-core]
 ```